Law Pod UK Ep. 182: Unlawful Killing in Inquests: All Change? - Apr 2023

 Selected Cases

-- The Infected Blood Inquiry (ongoing): Matthew is presently Lead Junior Counsel to the Inquiry, which is examining the infection of NHS patients through the use of infected blood and blood products.
+- The Infected Blood Inquiry (2018-2024): Matthew was instructed as Lead Junior Counsel to the Inquiry, which examined the infection of NHS patients through the use of blood and blood products.

-- The Independent Inquiry into Child Sexual Abuse (2016 – present): Matthew is Lead Junior Counsel to the Inquiry in one of its investigative strands and has advised on wider issues of public law.
-He has facilitated public seminars on overseas approaches to preventing child sexual abuse and exploitation, and on the domestic criminal justice system.
+- The Independent Inquiry into Child Sexual Abuse (2016 – 2022): Matthew was Lead Junior Counsel to the Inquiry in one of its investigative strands and has advised on wider issues of public law.

 - The Al-Sweady Public Inquiry (2010-2012): Matthew was part of the team representing more than 500 soldiers in a public inquiry into allegations of the mistreatment of detainees following a battle in Iraq.